Aniket121397/Portfolio-Projects/AirBnb Global Performance Dashboard - Power BI/README.md

 ## 🧹 Data Preparation (Power Query)

-- Cleaned and shaped both raw CSV tables for the data model
 - Built custom date-based columns from the reviews' date field:
   - **Month Number** — numeric month value used purely for correct chronological sorting of visuals
   - **Review Month** — readable month name (Jan, Feb, …) displayed on the axis, sorted by Month Number